 When asking about what to check when buying a flat in London, it definitely pays to have your wits about you.
 The principle of ‘buyer beware’ means that it is up to you to uncover any faults with the property.

-While the vendor is legally obliged to truthfully answer all the questions on the Property Information Form, there are other undesirable aspects of the flat the could be glossed over without breaking the law.
+While the vendor is legally obliged to truthfully answer all the questions on the Property Information Form, there are other undesirable aspects of the flat that could be glossed over without breaking the law.

 The best way to guard against any nasty and potentially expensive post-purchase surprises is to instruct a surveyor.